The Assassins: A Book of Hours: Retrospective appraisal

-Critic G. F. Waller calls Oates's dystopian vision of America an inflection point in her fiction and her "her most forbidding novel to date."
+Critic G. F. Waller calls Oates's dystopian vision of America an inflection point in her fiction and "her most forbidding novel to date."
 Waller summarizes its thesis:

 The Assassins seems to reach this despairing conclusion: we are bound to a world into which we have been thrown, a world measured by the "hours" of the novel's subtitle from which there is apparently no escape.

 Biographer and literary critic Joanne V. Creighton reports that The Assassins stands in sharp contrast to Oates's previous novel Do With Me As You Will (1973) with respect to "spirit": The Assassins "is a grim book offering no hope for the tormented incompleteness of its characters."

 In a novel where "critical facts are obscured," the novel tends to "defy both understanding and credibility.
 Crieghton continues:

 Technically intricate and thematically complex, this novel is not as illuminating as the reader would wish, even after repeated readings, because at critical junctures one is not given enough guidance through a Jungian maze...in spite of its rich symbolic and thematic complexity, is very nearly an unreadable book, and a large measure of the problem is that it is hard to care about any of the Petries."

 Creighton chastens Oates for numerous passages that exhibit "a lamentable verbosity," offering the following as evidence:

 [Yvonne] wanted only for it to end, to end.
 She wanted only for it to end.
 For everything to end.
 Now that she knew, now that she new they were here, why Andrew had died, now that she knew as if from the inside these strangers with their individual faces, this crowd of voices...now that she knew them...how could anything endure it, such a carnival?...now that she understood, she wanted only for it to end.

 Acknowledging the difficulty inherent in conveying in prose "the inchoate emotional experiences of humans," Crieghton registered doubt that Oates's "profuse writing" proves a useful literary approach.